zhonghan721/tp/docs/UserGuide.md

 <br/>**Screenshots**

-* Screenshots are added below each example where it helps enhance the clarity of the **expected output** from running the command that precedes it.
+* Screenshots are added below each example where it helps enhance the clarity of the expected output from running the command that precedes it.

-* Whereever the explanation that follows each command is sufficient to convey the expected output, screenshots are omitted to reduce clutter.
+* Wherever the explanation that follows each command is sufficient to convey the expected output, screenshots are omitted to reduce clutter.
 The output will be shown in `codeblocks` instead.

 <br/>